sav-che/TL-2/Authors/Seboth, Joseph {std. Seboth}.md

-> [!cite] BHL link: this entry starts at [page 469](https://www.biodiversitylibrary.org/item/104077#page/483/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 469](https://www.biodiversitylibrary.org/page/33333608) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Seboth, Joseph (1816-1883), Austrian botanical artist; educated at the Vienna Academy for fine arts; with Th.
-Kotschy in Asia minor 1859; artist for *Flora brasiliensis* and for Schott's works on Aroids. (*Seboth*).
+Kotschy in Asia minor 1859; artist for *Flora brasiliensis* and for Schott's works on Aroids.
+**Abbreviated name**: *Seboth*

 #### Herbarium and types